Tem's Well of Stuff

 On that note, during this part of the game, Purple Mage and Green Mage seem like they definitely don't want to die, but they also seemed totally cool with you getting your arm back at the end of Act 1?
 It doesn't feel like they're simply resigned to their fate.
 When you defeat Gold Pig, they don't seem even a little upset that they failed to stop you from reaching your arm.
 It just feels inconsistent: like instead of writing their dialogue with the whole story in mind, they just wrote for the current scene.
 Improvision, without proper revision.

 For that matter, why are they even mad at Gold Pig?
-If Gold Pig stealing your arm was literally so you'd stop murdering everyone, doesn't that make Gold Pig a hero?
-The game tells you that you're supposed to see Gold Pig as a gluttonous, greedy monster, but then it fails to actually have them do any harm with their greed.
+If Gold Pig stealing your arm stopped you from murdering everyone, doesn't that make Gold Pig a hero?
+The game tells you that you're supposed to see Gold Pig as a gluttonous, greedy monster, but then it fails to have them do any actual harm with their greed.
+Beyond delay your righteous genocide, I suppose.

 Anyway, to help you in your mission... do you remember that magic 8-ball I mentioned, which tells you how many souls are left in the realm?
 Well, that's how you know how close you are to completing your task.
 You get to see the number fall by 1 every time you end someone's life.
 It's a good touch, and gives you a constant sense of build-up as the number ticks down.
 The end is coming.
 It is inevitable.